syncfusion-content/xamarin-docs/Xamarin/SfBackdropPage/Getting-Started.md

 ### Universal Windows Platform (UWP)

-To deploy the backdrop page in `Release` mode, initialize the core assemblies in the App.xaml.cs file in the UWP project as demonstrated in the following code samples.
+To deploy the backdrop page in `Release` mode, initialize the backdrop page assemblies in the App.xaml.cs file in the UWP project as demonstrated in the following code samples.

 {% highlight C# %}